CloverFolks/MyHospital/README.md

 php spark db:seed UsersSeeder
 ```

+6. Open `http://localhost:8080/` in your web browser.
-6. Login with the following credential.
+7. Login with the following credential.

 ```
 username : admin
 password : coolhand
 ```

-7. You are good to go.
+8. You are good to go.